 A safety cover doesn’t require much maintenance when it is in use.
 Most of the upkeep takes place when you put it on and remove it.
 With a little care and attention during these two times, you can keep your cover looking great and working properly for many years.

-The most important step to care for your mesh or solid pool safety cover is to make sure that it stays taught, when it is in use.
+It’s important that the cover stays taught, when it is in use.
 It needs to be tight enough so that nothing can get beneath it, by accident.
-A tight fitting pool cover will also keeps the wind from causing the cover to flap.
+A tight fitting cover will also keeps the wind from causing the cover to flap.
 However, the cover still needs to have some flexibility too.
 If it is too tight, the weight of snow accumulation can place stress on the cover.
 We recommend that the springs be compressed about 50% for a mesh cover and 65% - 75% for a solid cover.
 To adjust the tension, remove the spring from the anchor with the installation tool.
 Adjust the length of the strap using the D-ring or the buckle and reinstall the anchor.

 When the cover is installed, the water levels should be set around 15” - 18” below the cover.
 You don’t want the water level too high for safety reasons.
 You also don’t want the water level too low because this can put excess stress on the cover.
 When snow accumulates on the cover it needs to be able to rest on the surface of the water.
 If the water level is below 18” it can cause structural damage.
 You can check the water levels by removing a spring in one of the corners.
 Just pull back the cover to see the water level and use a hose to add some if necessary.